Manson prosecutor: Keep them all locked up forever

 LOS ANGELES — Stephen Kay was a fresh-faced prosecutor just 27 years old and three years out of law school when circumstances handed him the Manson “family” murder case.

-Kay helped lock up Manson family members but never really relinquished the case in his nearly 40 years in the Los Angeles County district attorney’s office.
+Kay helped lock up Manson family members but never really relinquished the case in his decades with the Los Angeles County district attorney’s office.
 He attended some 60 parole hearings over the years where he argued the killers should never be released.

 It was 50 years ago this week that Manson, a small-time career criminal who had reinvented himself as a hippie guru, dispatched a band of disaffected young followers on a deadly weekend rampage that would terrorize Los Angeles and forever imprint on the American consciousness the image of the slight, steely-eyed cult leader as the face of evil.

 On that first night, Aug.
 8, 1969, Manson sent a handful of his young, mostly female followers to the palatial hilltop estate of actress Sharon Tate with orders to kill everyone there.
-The 26-year-old actress and four friends were bludgeoned, shot and stabbed scores of times, and their blood used to scrawl the words “Pigs” and “Helter Skelter” on the walls.
+The 26-year-old actress and four friends were bludgeoned, shot and stabbed scores of times.
+Their blood was used to scrawl the words “Pigs” and “Helter Skelter” on the walls.

 Tate, the wife of director Roman Polanski, was 8½ months pregnant, and her killers later testified that she pleaded in her last moments for her unborn baby’s life.
 Others killed were coffee heiress Abigail Folger, celebrity hairstylist Jay Sebring and Wojciech Frykowski, an aspiring screenwriter and friend of Polanski, who was out of town.